James Anderson joined the London office of Skadden in 2006. He is co-head of the firm’s private capital practice in Europe.

 Mr. Anderson has lectured at Columbia University in New York and presented an International Tax Masterclass at Utrecht in the Netherlands.

-Mr. Anderson is ranked in the first tier for tax in Chambers UK 2014, being described by clients as “innovative and commercial” and “delivering high-quality advice.”
-He also is recognised by The Legal 500 as one of the world’s leading 250 international tax advisers, as well as a leading individual amongst the top 40 UK corporate tax advisers for 2012, stating he has “the ability to think through complex client-specific issues.”
+Mr. Anderson is ranked in the first tier for tax in Chambers UK 2014, being described by clients as "innovative and commercial" and "delivering high-quality advice."
+He is recognised by The Legal 500 as one of the world’s leading 250 international tax advisers, as well as a leading individual amongst the top 40 UK corporate tax advisers for 2012, stating he has "the ability to think through complex client-specific issues."
 Mr. Anderson also is listed in Chambers Global (in which Skadden is ranked Tier 1 for Global-wide Tax), Chambers Europe, Legal Experts, PLC Cross-border Tax on Transactions Handbook, World Tax, Tax Directors Handbook, and as a leading individual in Lawdragon Insights: Private Funds.
 In addition, he is listed in International Tax Review’s Tax Controversy Leaders Guide 2014.

 His transaction highlights include:

 - BTG Pactual in its proposed acquisition of BSI, the Swiss-based private banking group owned by Assicurazioni Generali S.p.A., for CHF1.5 billion;

 - BTG Pactual in its proposed acquisition of Ariel Reinsurance, a Bermuda-based property and casualty reinsurance company;